The Clink: History

-There has been a prison owned by the Bishop of Winchester in one form or another since the year 860, although at that time it would only have been one cell in a priests' college.
+There had been a prison owned by the Bishop of Winchester in one form or another since the year 860, although at that time it would only have been one cell in a priests' college.
 By 1076 an archbishop had several types of punishment allowed: scourging with rods; solitary confinement; and bread and water in silence.

-The Bishop of Winchester, whose diocese was located in Hampshire on the southern coast of England, built the Winchester Palace chapel and mansion at the Southwark site to serve as a residence close to his London governmental duties, sometime after the acquisition of the manor territory between 1144 and 1149.
+The Bishop of Winchester, whose diocese was located in Hampshire on the southern coast of England, ordered the construction of the Winchester Palace chapel and mansion at the Southwark site to serve as a residence close to his London governmental duties, sometime after the acquisition of the manor territory between 1144 and 1149.

-The prison was any number of structures within the mansion's area whereby the local miscreants were kept to await trial.
-The higher status of some of its internees was solely due to the importance of the Bishop of Winchester as a senior member of the king's government, usually as Lord Chancellor, who could also put to trial in his ecclesiastic court those accused of heresy and other religious offences.
+The prison was made up of a number of structures within the mansion's area in which local miscreants were kept to await trial.
+That some of the prisoners were of higher status was solely because the Bishop of Winchester was a senior member of the king's government, usually Lord Chancellor.
+His ecclesiastical court could also put on trial those accused of heresy and other religious offences.

-As the gaolers were very poorly paid, they found other ways to supplement their income.
+The gaolers were very poorly paid, so they found other ways to supplement their income.
 This meant that prisoners with money and friends on the outside were able to pay the gaolers to make their time better.
 The gaolers hired out rooms, beds, bedding, candles and fuel to those who could afford it.
 Food and drink were charged at twice the outside price.
 They accepted payments for fitting lighter irons and for removing them completely.
 For a fee, prisoners would be allowed outside to beg or even to work.
 Madams were allowed to keep a brothel going, with payments going to the gaolers.
 Poorer prisoners had to beg at the grates that led up to street level and sell anything they had with them, including their clothes, to pay for food.

 Winchester House was raided by rioters protesting the Statute of Labourers in 1450.
 Classing clerics as tax collectors, they murdered them and released prisoners from the Clink before burning it down.
 The rebellion was put down and Winchester House was rebuilt and extended, including a new prison.

 Originally, most of the prisoners had been those who had broken the rules of the Liberty, but by the 16th century, it had become largely a prison for actual or supposed heretics who held contrary views to the bishops.
 The Marian martyrs John Bradford and John Hooper were amongst the inmates.
 In later years it was mainly a debtors' prison.